sanity-io/sanity/packages/@sanity/language-filter/README.md

     {id: 'pt', title: 'Portuguese'}
     //...
   ],
-  filterFn: (enclosingType, field, supportedLanguages) =>
+  filterFn: (enclosingType, field, selectedLanguageIds) =>
-    !enclosingType.name.startsWith('locale') || selectedLanguages.includes(field.name)
+    !enclosingType.name.startsWith('locale') || selectedLanguageIds.includes(field.name)
 }
 ```

 - `supportedLanguages` is an array of languages with `id` and `title`.
 If your localized fields are defined using our recommended way described here (https://www.sanity.io/docs/localization), you probably want to share this list of supported languages between this config and your schema.
-- `filterFn` is a function that must return true if the field should be displayed
+- `filterFn` is a function that must return true if the field should be displayed.
+It is passed the enclosing type (e.g the object type containing the localized fields, the field, and an array of the currently selected language ids.